 Is there ever an occasion that doesn’t call for afternoon tea?
-From birthdays and celebrations, to Mother’s Day or Easter, we can’t think of one happy event that wouldn’t benefit from a spot of tea and cake.
-Whilst you can’t beat the treat of going out to tea at a top hotel or glamorous restaurant for the really momentous occasions, afternoon tea is also a wonderfully easy yet effective gathering to host in your own home too.
-So the next time you are having friends over for a coffee and a catch up, or you’re hosting your next family gathering, why not recreate the finest afternoon tea at home with our top tips…
+From birthdays and celebrations to Mother’s Day or Easter, we can’t think of one happy event that wouldn’t benefit from a spot of tea and cake.
+Whilst you can’t beat the treat of visiting a tea room at a top hotel or award-winning restaurant for the really momentous occasions, afternoon tea is also a wonderfully easy yet effective gathering to host in your own dining room too.
+So the next time you are having friends over for a coffee and a catch up, or you’re hosting your next family gathering, why not recreate the finest afternoon tea at home with our top tips?

 What is Afternoon Tea?

 The quintessentially British tradition dates back to the early 19th Century, when the 7th Duchess of Bedford complained of ‘having a sinking feeling’ during the afternoon.
 The Duchess’s solution was to enjoy a pot of tea and a light snack privately in her boudoir to keep hunger pangs at bay until dinner time.
 Before long she started inviting her friends along too and it soon became the height of high society fashion and was deemed respectable enough to be moved to the drawing room.

 It has now evolved from a simple light snack and tea to a sweet and savoury feast of sandwiches, cakes and, of course, scones.
 This is seen as the traditional afternoon tea, but new variations are popping up all the time and sparkling versions with champagne or prosecco are now quickly becoming the top choice over the humble cup of tea.
 The quintessentially British occasion is celebrated every year with seven days of luxurious snacking starting on the second Monday of August.
 In 2021 it runs from the 9th to the 15th of August, so put the kettle on!